socketsupply/ltp/README.md

 High performance and simplicity usually go together.
 We often think of high performance as "more power".
 With, for example, a car, you can put in a larger engine and burn more fuel, faster.
 But with software, that's wrong.
 To make software faster you can only take away unnecessary work.
-Often, somethin designed for simplicity is quite fast, because simplicity must also avoid unnecessary work.
+Often, something designed for simplicity is quite fast, because simplicity must also avoid unnecessary work.
 We also like simplicity because it makes it _faster to understand_.